Just like any eye-catching, high-circulation magazine, layout design is important to the success of your emails.

 Ezra recommends the logo and tagline at the top of every email that you send for people to get to know and recognise your brand.
 What you do, what you stand for, why you were in business and what your company is about should be said in one sentence.
 “Serve the world unselfishly and profit” – that’s the tagline for his Smart Marketer business.
 “People remember that.
 It’s everywhere,” he says.
 “I put it everywhere because … I want people to know what my logo looks like, because it helps with ad recall and a lot of different stuff, has people feel connected to (my) brand, and I want them to know my tagline.
 So, I stick that right up at the top.
 I’m a big fan of branding, building relationship and communicating the value that I have to offer with my company.”

 Every email should include at least one image because some people will only click on images.
 GIF animations also are very effective.
-Ezra says that GIFS can be mixed in to every third or fourth email to help with click-through rate.
+Ezra says that GIFS can be mixed into every third or fourth email to help with the click-through rate.

 Different people prefer to consume content and engage with content in different ways.
 Some people only watch, some only listen, some only read.
 It’s the same with creating content: you should include videos, articles and podcasts because you want to reach the people in the ways that they consume.
 Some people will not click an image but will click a button.
 So, every email should also have a button call-to-action.